Type and hit ENTER

 I’m hoping it’s going to be a lengthy but interesting project.

-Whatever our preferences for outdoor activities, we all need to take notice of the impact our outdoor gear choices have on the environments we love and the people with whom we share the planet.
+Whatever our preferences for outdoor activities, we all need to think about the impact our outdoor gear choices have on the environments we love.

 Carefully considering each purchase we make is a really important part of this process.